ArnauGabrielAtienza/video-stream-indexing/README.md

 bash standalone_embed.sh delete
 ```

 To start the ATTU GUI.
-This is a browser interface to easily manage the collections (optional):
+This is a browser interface to easily manage the Milvus collections and indexes (optional):
 ```
 docker run -p 8000:3000 -e MILVUS_URL=172.17.0.1:19530 zilliz/attu:v2.3.10
 ```